Harmony Animal Hospital, Pet Resort & Spa was blessed to have our very own special mascot…..Russell.

 On June 2, 2023, Russell passed away and all our hearts at Harmony were broken.
 Russell was our true companion and champion.

-We also believe some of the best hospital mascots are those that happen to find their way into a hospital via a difficult road– which is exactly what our hospital kitty Russell did.
-He found his way into our lives, our hospital, and our hearts at the perfect time and became a permanent resident of our clinic.
+At Harmony Animal Hospital, we believe that some of the best hospital mascots are those that happen to find their way into a hospital via a difficult road– which is exactly what our hospital kitty Russell did.
+He found his way into our lives, our hospital, and our hearts at the perfect time, and became a permanent resident of our clinic.

 Russell joined the Harmony Animal Hospital family in early 2010.
 He was found running around outside a church where he jumped into the arms of a Harmony Animal Hospital client.
 He had no collar or microchip and was not neutered; thus, Russell made his way into our hearts as a stray who just wanted to be loved.

 During his first few weeks with us, we searched for his owners.
 Ultimately, we determined he was in fact a cat without a home, and due to his sweet disposition, we gladly welcomed him into our family.
 It didn’t take long for Russell to feel perfectly at home and decide he liked his position as Ambassador very much.

 While his official title was Hospital Kitty, Russell insisted he was much more than a mere “pet.”
 Rather, he saw himself as a sophisticated trouble maker — one that didn’t mind taking responsibility for his mischief either.
 After all, where’s the fun in doing something wrong without being able to watch the expressions of those around you?